aklump/bible_verses/README.txt

 external APIs to provide the text.

-REQUIREMENTS:

-INSTALLATION:
-* Download and unzip this module into your modules directory.
-* Goto Administer > Site Building > Modules and enable this module.

 CONFIGURATION:
-* pages/living.txt has been provided as an example; you may build as many pages as you'd like
+* pages/living.txt has been provided as an example; you may build as many collections (pages) as you'd like
 * Create a file inside of pages called, say living.txt
 * The first line of living.txt will be the page title
 * Then, enter the passages you would liket to display one per line into living.txt
 * Visit the homepage/living and you'll see the page

+STYLING:
-* Modify style.css as needed
+* Modify custom.css as needed; do not modify includes/style.css

 API: